Billy Whitehouse

-Billy Haywood Whitehouse (born 13 June 1996) is an English professional footballer who plays as a winger or full back for club Cleethorpes Town.
+Billy Haywood Whitehouse (born 13 June 1996) is an English professional footballer who plays as a winger or full back for club Chorley.

 He turned professional at Doncaster Rovers in May 2014, and made his first team debut five months later at 18 years of age.
 He was loaned out to FC Halifax Town in February 2016, before he was bought by Leeds United for a fee rumoured to be around £400,000 in August 2016, he was named man of the match in his last game for Doncaster.
 He had a brief spell on loan at Guiseley, before he was released by Leeds in May 2017.

 After brief trials at Port Vale and Shamrock Rovers, Billy signed for Tadcaster Albion in December 2018.
 The following year after a good start to the season - the likes of Leicester, Cardiff, Bournemouth and Reading enquired about his availability, he finished the season on 34 assists and 12 goals.
 Billy signed for The New Saints for an undisclosed fee in January 2019.